gainsay (verb)§

 A distressed state arising from conflict between a person's gender identity and the sex the person has or was identified as having at birth.
 Also: A condition marked by such distress.
 (MW)

-Note: Gender dysphoria is typically manifested by a rejection of traditional gender roles and by a desire to live as a member of the opposite sex.
+Note: Gender dysphoria typically manifests by a rejection of traditional gender roles and by a desire to live as a member of the opposite sex.
+I would note that sex assigned at birth is a completely factitious concept used in place of the reality of dimorphic sex; if sex is supposedly assigned, surely it can be changed.

 Relevant and appropriate.
 (VC)